Marohn-Group/mrfmsim-marohn/docs/setup/tip_size.rst

             x_{\mathrm{pk}} \cos{\theta} d\theta

 where :math:`x_{\mathrm{pk}}` is the zero-to-peak amplitude of the cantilever oscillation.
-We write :math:`\mu_z(\vec{r}_j,\theta)` to indicate that, if the microwaves are left on during cantilever motion, then the magnetization may vary in syncrony with the cantilever oscillation.
-In the i-OSCAR experiment of Rugar and coworkers [#Rugar2004jul]_, the resulting position-dependent change in magnetization led to a measurable freqency shift.
+We write :math:`\mu_z(\vec{r}_j,\theta)` to indicate that if the microwaves are left on during cantilever motion, then the magnetization may vary in synchrony with the cantilever oscillation.
+In the i-OSCAR experiment of Rugar and coworkers, [#Rugar2004jul]_ the resulting position-dependent change in magnetization led to a measurable frequency shift.

 Equation :eq:`Eq:SmallTipDf` is exact.
 To understand the nature of the large-tip approximation, Eq. :eq:`Eq:LargeTipDf`, let us expand the Eq.